Upminster: Transport

 Upminster railway station southern entrance.
 There is another to the west.

 The town is served by Upminster railway station on the London, Tilbury & Southend line and the London Underground, in London fare zone 6.
 The western part of the town is also served by Upminster Bridge tube station.
 Upminster and Upminster Bridge are on the District line of the London Underground, with services to Richmond, Ealing Broadway and Wimbledon via central London.
 The station at Upminster is served by c2c who operate services to Fenchurch Street and Shoeburyness.
 London Overground operate services to Romford via Emerson Park.
 There are Transport for London bus services to Hornchurch, Romford, North Ockendon, Lakeside Shopping Centre and Cranham.
 To the south of Upminster is Damyns Hall Aerodrome.
 The A127 road to the north is the main radial artery to central London, with the A124 road terminating in the town.
 The M25 motorway is located about 1.5 mi to the east of the town centre.

 Culture

 Upminster Windmill is located in a small open space called Windmill Field.

 Havering Council's urban strategy recognises that nearby Hornchurch is the main cultural hub of the borough with a large theatre and arts spaces, and Romford offers the largest regional concentration of entertainment facilities.
 Within Upminster is New Windmill Hall, a flexible entertainment space, built in 1968, which holds up to 300 people.
 Upminster forms part of the tourism strategy for the borough.
 It is the location of Upminster Windmill, one of the few remaining mills in Greater London and is Grade II* listed.
 There is also the Tithe Barn Museum, containing artifacts of domestic and agricultural use.
-In the west of Upminster is Hornchurch Stadium, which is the home ground of A.F.C.
-Hornchurch.
+In the west of Upminster is Hornchurch Stadium, which is the home ground of Hornchurch F.C..
 Upminster is often associated with Ian Dury and his 1981 album Lord Upminster is named after the town.